Skip to Main Content

 Attribution

-The next step in using OER is to ensure you have correctly attributed the work.
-Except for works in the public domain, all works with a Creative Commons license require attribution.
+When using OER, ensure you have correctly attributed the work.
+Except for works in the public domain, all Creative Commons-licensed works require attribution.

-An attribution requires four parts, which can be recalled with the acronym TASL:
+An attribution requires four parts, which follow the acronym TASL:

-• Title: Give the title of the work if there is one provided.
+• Title: Title of the work, if provided.

-• Author: Give the author's name, ideally with link to their profile.
+• Author: Author's name, ideally with link to their profile.
 The author is usually the copyright holder.
 If the copyright holder requests another entity, such as an institution, to be credited instead, attribute the work accordingly.

-• Source: Give the URL or hyperlink to where the original work can be found.
+• Source: Give the URL or link to the original work.

-• License: Give the CC License that was applied to the work you are using, and provide a link to the license deed
+• License: Name the CC License that was applied to the work you are using, and provide a link to the license deed

 Example of a correct attribution for a work you have reused: